aleksia123/tusb_gamepad_xbox_to_xinput_pico/PORTING.md

 5. **Save + Commit** stages every slot, verifies CRCs, then commits to flash.
 6. Click **Switch to Xbox mode** (or power-cycle / remove the GP29 jumper) to use the new configuration.

-The UI covers the portable macro types with their type-specific fields.
-AimSnap / AimSmooth / TriggerBot / AdaptiveRecoil / LuaScript appear in the type
-dropdown but show a "not available on this hardware yet" note explaining precisely what is missing, instead of tuning fields they cannot honour.
-AdaptiveRecoil keeps its Min/Max fields editable, since its Min values do apply.

 `tools/configurator/PROTOCOL.md` is the normative wire format: commands, the complete binary offset table for every struct, and every enum value.
 The firmware